rainjs/rainjs/doc/source/server/minification.rst

 During this process a new minified RAIN project is generated.

-In the :doc:`server.conf </getting_started/configuration>` file minification should be enabled:
+In the :doc:`server.conf </getting_started/configuration>` the enableMinification should be set on true:

 .. code-block:: javascript

     "enableMinification": true,
+    "enableMinificationCSS": true,

+If the enableMinificationCSS is not enabled the server will respond with minified js files and non-minified css files.

 The path where this project is built should be specified in the ``build.json`` file as below: